scozu/karasu/README.md

 ## Development

-For insights into the development process, technical decisions, and implementation details, see [Development.md](Development.md).
+For insights into the development process, technical decisions, and implementation details, see [Development Documentation](docs/development.md).

 ## License